parallaxsecond/parsec-book/src/overview.md

 filled with conveniences to eliminate complexity unless complexity is required.
 The Parsec API is functionally equivalent with the PSA Crypto API, and none of this functional completeness is lost in the client layer.
 All possible variants of key type and algorithm type are exposed in case they are needed.
-But the client library offers smart default behaviours so that simple use cases can be achieved with very little code.
+But the client library offers smart default behaviors so that simple use cases can be achieved with very little code.
 Parsec enables client code to be small and elegant.
 And even if it needs to be less small, it should still be elegant.